EOS-Mainnet/governance/proposed-constitution/EOS_Amsterdam_CHARTER1.md

 1.
   1.
-8.1.Unless parties agree otherwise, developers17 are not liable for losses and damages unless those result from their intent or gross negligence.
+8.1.Unless parties agree otherwise, developers17 are not liable for losses and damages for the code they provide, unless those result from their intent or gross negligence.

 1. **9.**** WPS**